brainstormforce/wp-spectra/readme.txt

 == Changelog ==

+= x.x.x =
+* Fix: Post Masonry - Resolved an issue wherein the Post Masonry block was getting a block recovery issue.

 = 2.19.1 - Wednesday, 19th February 2025 =
 * This update addressed a security bug.
 Props to Peter Thaleikis for privately reporting it to our team.
 Please make sure you are using the latest version on your website.